What is McKinney-Vento?

 The McKinney-Vento Act’s Education of Homeless Children and Youth Program, ensures that homeless children and youth are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
-The state public school admission statute assuring the right of homeless and other children and youth in similar circumstances to enroll in schools is ORS 339.115(7).
+The state public school admission statute assuring the right of homeless and other children and youth in similar circumstances to enroll in schools is Oregon Revised Statute

 Every school district in Oregon has at least one designated Homeless Student Liaison to provide direct assistance to homeless families and unaccompanied youths to access and achieve in school.
-To reach a district liaison, contact the district’s administrative office, or the state Homeless Education Program office.
+To reach a district liaison, refer to the McKinney-Vento Liaison Contact List linked below or you may contact the district’s administrative office or the state Homeless Education Program office.

 Oregon’s Student Success Act has a

 Student Investment Account designed to support districts to reduce academic disparities and increase achievement of students in homeless living situations, those who are navigating poverty, and other historically underserved student groups.
 District Liaisons and ESDs are essential partners in this work.

 Data posted in this section (Counts of 1 to 5 students) have been suppressed to protect confidentiality.
 State totals are unduplicated, while other totals may include students identified more than once.